awsdocs/aws-certificate-user-guide/doc_source/acm-certificate.md

 These characteristics apply only to certificates provided by ACM\.
 They might not apply to [certificates that you import into ACM](import-certificate.md)\.

 **Domain Validation \(DV\)**  <a name="domain-validation"></a>
 ACM certificates are domain validated\.
 That is, the subject field of an ACM certificate identifies a domain name and nothing more\.
 When you request an ACM certificate, you must validate that you own or control all of the domains that you specify in your request\.
 You can validate ownership by using email or DNS\.
-For more information, see [Option 2: Email validation](email-validation.md) and [Option 1: DNS validationDNS validation](dns-validation.md)\.
+For more information, see [Email validation](email-validation.md) and [DNS validationDNS validation](dns-validation.md)\.

 **Validity Period**  <a name="validity"></a>
 The validity period for ACM certificates is 13 months \(395 days\)\.